 This is not intended to be a full list of onboarding steps.
 Please see your onboarding issue (described below) for a complete list of onboarding steps.

-New Meltano employees will have an onboarding issue created for them in Gitlab, with a list of actions to be performed upon joining.
+New Meltano employees will have an onboarding issue created for them in Github, with a list of actions to be performed upon joining.
 (Onboarding action items may differ slightly across teams.)